yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Levelup_Model.html.md

 <br>
 ###SocialUploadGate

 A specific type of `Gate` that has an associated image.
-The `Gate` is unlocked once the player uploads the image.
+The `Gate` opens once the player uploads the image.

 <br>
 **HOW TO DEFINE**